 Flipping book: 20 stills from the film I Love You Jet Li (Stacy Hardy and Jaco Bouwer, 2005).

-Additional image footage used in the collages has been found here and there during years of research; film stills, details of photographs, bits and pieces to form a pattern of new meanings.
+film stills, details of photographs, bits and pieces to form a pattern of new meanings.
 All images rights reserved to the holder of the photographies' copyright.